 Dr. Tiemann’s Historical Research

 These are unusual times that we are living in and, with many of the foundation so our monetary systems being challenged, Dr. Tiemann set out to think more deeply about money and banking.
 He has been researching the historical antecedents to our federal monetary system, as originally conceived by Alexander Hamilton and established with the Compromise of 1790, and as more fully illuminated through a series of historical events occurring during and after the enormous economic expansion associated with Gold Rush California.
 Dr. Tiemann has found that researching Gold Rush history has provided a fertile, ab ovo context for thinking systematically about banking in general.
 Additionally, his study of original documents from the Gold Rush era have yielded deep insights and fresh vignettes into the colorful lives of important historical personalities, such as William A. Leidesdorff, Joseph Hawley, James King of William and William Tecumseh Sherman.
 He has enjoyed gleaning more intimate details of the financial activities of these colorful characters and placing them into context within the uniquely Californian banking idiosyncrasies of that era.
 Inspired by this original blend of banking, Gold Rush and early California history, Dr. Tiemann is now concurrently working on bringing important historical banking lessons into view through the lives of these notable figures for general readers.
-Below are some of his published working papers and talks he has presented enroute to development of a full manuscript, which he expects to have complete later in 2019.
+Below are some of his published working papers, talks and Teaching Notes he has developed.

 Monetary Stimulus (June 2020) Can an injection of liquidity — even a temporary one — into an economy where money is tight produce a meaningful improvement in economic conditions?
 This is the question that Dr. Tiemann explores in this note.
 He cites an economic fable and reviews historical records that revealed how the arrival of a Russian trading brig, the Baykal, bearing an official-looking Russian bill of exchange but otherwise empty, helped produce a type of localized economic stimulus during the Gold Rush era.
 Dr. Tiemann then explains how the economic stimulus currently being offered by the Congress in response to the dislocations caused by the coronavirus can have a meaningful effect on the economy.